When "Quitting" is a Good Thing

 After "kicking the habit", McKenzie no longer desires cigarettes.
 He has no more cancer symptoms, his health is in a good place, and he's happy.
 He reports that he never has a weak moment because "he's always on guard."

-University of Maryland Capital Region Health wants you to guard your health, too, learn more about the Tobacco Use Prevention and Cessation Program at UM Prince George's Hospital Center.
+University of Maryland Capital Region Health wants you to guard your health, too.
+Learn more about the Tobacco Use Prevention and Cessation Program at UM Capital Region Medical Center.